Alphabetical Listing

 (Online learning module) Learn what modeling is and why it is important in helping to develop your child's language and communication skills.

-(Feb 28-May 30) Do you know what financial resources are available for your child or youth with a disability?
+(Virtual, quarterly dates until Dec 2025) Do you know what financial resources are available for your youth with a disability transitioning to adulthood?

 (Online learning module) will teach you about shared reading and how to get the most out of reading with your child who uses AAC.